TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 associated with personnel injury or mission failure.
 Over time, these savings contribute to improved operational readiness and reduced long-term expenditures.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In summary, the CIRCE system represents a robust, secure solution for restoring communications in contested environments.
-By ensuring continuous connectivity, enhancing personnel safety, and optimizing installation accuracy, the system significantly improves mission effectiveness.
-The combined benefits of enhanced safety, operational reliability, and cost savings make the CIRCE system a compelling investment for modern tactical operations.
 ___
 #### XIII.
 BROADER IMPLICATIONS